MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-411-Exclusions-Medicare-Limitations-Medicare-Payment/subpart-J-Financial-Relationships-Between-Physicians-Entities-Furnishing-Designated-Health-Services/section-411.356.md

 (c) *Specific providers.* Ownership or investment interest in the following entities, for purposes of the services specified:

-(1) A rural provider, in the case of DHS furnished in a rural area (as defined at § 411.351 of this subpart) by the provider.
+(1) A rural provider, in the case of DHS furnished in a rural area (as defined at § 411.351 of this part) by the provider.
 A “rural provider” is an entity that furnishes substantially all (not less than 75 percent) of the DHS that it furnishes to residents of a rural area and, for the 18-month period beginning on December 8, 2003 (or such other period as Congress may specify), is not a specialty hospital, and in the case where the entity is a hospital, the hospital meets the requirements of § 411.362 no later than September 23, 2011.

 (2) A hospital that is located in Puerto Rico, in the case of DHS furnished by such a hospital.

-(3) A hospital that is located outside of Puerto Rico, in the case of DHS furnished by such a hospital, if -
+(3) A hospital that is located outside of Puerto Rico, in the case of DHS furnished by such a hospital, if—

 (i) The referring physician is authorized to perform services at the hospital;